citation-file-format/citation-file-format/schema-guide.md

 ### `definitions.entity.orcid`

+`definitions` and its subkeys should not be used directly in `CITATION.cff` files.

 See [`definitions.orcid`](#definitionsorcid).

+The entity's orcid.

 ### `definitions.entity.post-code`

+`definitions` and its subkeys should not be used directly in `CITATION.cff` files.

 See [`definitions.post-code`](#definitionspost-code).

+The entity's post code.

 ### `definitions.entity.region`

+`definitions` and its subkeys should not be used directly in `CITATION.cff` files.

 See [`definitions.region`](#definitionsregion).

+The entity's region.

 ### `definitions.entity.tel`

+`definitions` and its subkeys should not be used directly in `CITATION.cff` files.

 See [`definitions.tel`](#definitionstel).

+The entity's telephone number.

 ### `definitions.entity.website`

+`definitions` and its subkeys should not be used directly in `CITATION.cff` files.

 See [`definitions.url`](#definitionsurl).

+The entity's website.

 ### `definitions.fax`